Sopur/Discord-user-bots/README.md

 # What's new

+    -   Changed license in README
+    -   Fixed typos
+    -   Added contributing instructions to src/README.md
-    - Added special thanks section
+    -   Added GitHub user Imraj to the special thanks section
+    -   Reformatted files
-    - Added logo
+    -   Added overviews and contributing instructions to all files
-    - Practical examples in the /examples folder
+    -   Updated the event listener example
+    -   Fixed the set_custom_status and create_invite functions
+    -   Made the set_config function use options as an object instead of taking everything separate as parameters
+    -   Allowed the config to be passed into the Client constructor as the second argument
+    -   Added close function
-    - Added create_invite function
+    -   Added terminate function
-    - Updated send function to include attachments
+    -   Updated documentation
-    - Added remove_reaction function
+    -   Added custom errors
+    -   Made the Discord-User-Bots version available in the exports object

 # Special Thanks To